 Womankind Instant Messaging Service

-Womankind will set up a new 'Instant Messaging' web based chat service targeted at young women and Deaf/hard of hearing women with mental health problems, using trained and supervised volunteers.
+Womankind has set up a new 'Instant Messaging' web based chat service alongside our telephone Helpline.
+This is targeted at young women and Deaf/hard of hearing women with mental health problems, using trained and supervised volunteers.

-We have been awarded start up costs by one local trust, and funding for 40% of the running costs for 2 years by another trust, but we need your help to make this project a reality!
-We are delighted that Lizzie Spencer is fundraising for us - please see the 'Fundraisers' link at the top of this page.
+We have been awarded start up costs by one local trust, and funding for 40% of the running costs for 2 years by another trust; We are also grateful to Lizzie Spencer who did a sponsored swim for us.
+We now need your help to develop and expand this project!

 Why they need our service